muratk5n/thirdwave/en/README.md

 ---

 Jon Stew new show is all serious..
-During interviews I keep waiting for that bizarre turn, like, 'you say there is no money for this bill, but have you ever tried to put panties on your head?', and the guy giving this blank look..
+During interviews I keep waiting for that bizarre turn in the convo, like, 'you say there is no money for this bill, but have you ever tried to put panties on your head?', and the guy giving this blank look..
 Yet the moment never arrives..

 ---